Kabal/lumen-docker-aws/README.md

-# Laravel apps on AWS architecture
+# Lumen apps on AWS architecture

 Do not use this docker image directly.
 See https://github.com/peec/laravel-aws to get started.

 ## Environment variables

-See resources/bin/create-laravel-env-file.php
+See resources/bin/create-lumen-env-file.php